Michelle Wolf Fires Back At Trump, ‘I Bet You’d Be On My Side If I Had Killed A Journalist’

-Comedian Michelle Wolf quickly fired back at President Donald Trump after he attacked her performance at last year’s White House Correspondent’s Dinner, taking a jibe at his response to the killing of journalist Jamal Khashoggi, Business Insider reported.
+Comedian Michelle Wolf quickly fired back at President Donald Trump after he attacked her performance at last year’s White House Correspondents’ Dinner, taking a jibe at his response to the killing of journalist Jamal Khashoggi, Business Insider reported.

 Taking to his favorite social media platform, the president cited that because “so-called comedian Michelle Wolf bombed so badly last year” that he would be breaking a decades-old tradition of having a comedian headline the event.
-He has instead chosen biographer Ron Chernow, author behind the book on Alexander Hamilton that inspired the popular musical “Hamilton.”
+He has instead chosen biographer Ron Chernow, the author behind the book on Alexander Hamilton that inspired the popular musical Hamilton.

 Michelle Wolf fired back a response to the president not even two hours after he had tweeted out his criticism of her performance.

-“I bet you’d be on my side if I had killed a journalist. #BeBest,” the comedian wrote back, appearing to use the First Lady’s anti-bullying campaign slogan in her tweet.
+“I bet you’d be on my side if I had killed a journalist. #BeBest,” the comedian wrote back, appearing to use the first lady’s anti-bullying campaign slogan in her tweet.
 The response has garnered a whopping 144,000 likes and over 30,000 retweets in just nine hours.

-Wolf’s tweet is a reference to President Trump’s response to the killing Jamal Khashoggi inside the Saudi consulate in Istanbul last month.
+Wolf’s tweet is a reference to President Trump’s response to the killing of Jamal Khashoggi inside the Saudi consulate in Istanbul last month.
 Khashoggi was a Saudi journalist living in the United States and wrote for the Washington Post.

-While the CIA reportedly concluded with what the Washington Post noted was”high confidence” that Crown Prince Mohammed bin Salman ordered Khashoggi’s killing, President Trump stood with Saudi Arabia, refusing to blame Crown Prince Mohammed for the death.
+While the CIA reportedly concluded with what the Washington Post noted was “high confidence” that Crown Prince Mohammed bin Salman ordered Khashoggi’s killing, President Trump stood with Saudi Arabia, refusing to blame Crown Prince Mohammed for the death.

-“Our intelligence agencies continue to assess all information, but it could very well be that Crown Prince had knowledge of this tragic event–maybe he did and maybe he didn’t!”
-Trump said on Tuesday.
+“Our intelligence agencies continue to assess all information, but it could very well be that Crown Prince had knowledge of this tragic event–maybe he did and maybe he didn’t,” Trump said on Tuesday.

 I bet you'd be on my side if I had killed a journalist. #BeBest https://t.co/bZ91Cg0QCr